wcdo25/wcdo25.github.io/team.md

 <a href="https://twitter.com/kriegmerica" target="_blank"><i class="fab fa-twitter icon" title="tweet sam"></i></a>

 **Sam Kriegman**
-is a Postdoctoral Fellow at Harvard University (Wyss Inst.) and Tufts University (Allen Discovery Center).
+is a Postdoctoral Fellow at Harvard University and Tufts University.
-His research explores evolutionary robotics, which draws inspiration from the origin and subsequent evolution of life, and applies the underlying mechanisms of self-organization and natural selection to the creation of novel autonomous machines.
+His research draws inspiration from the origin and subsequent evolution of life, and applies the underlying mechanisms of self-organization and natural selection ("survival of the fittest") to the creation of novel autonomous machines: robots, in all manner of shapes and sizes, that act on their own, without remote control.
 These machines can in some cases perform useful work, or they may be used as scientific tools to understand how animals evolve, grow, move, sense, and think.
 <br><br><br>

 [<img src="https://cdorgs.github.io/img/doug.jpg" width="25%">](https://douglas-blackiston.weebly.com/)<br>